Integralist/integralist.co.uk/content/posts/go-interfaces.md

 ```

 The use of an interface here is a bit pointless.
 We should instead just return a pointer to an exported version of the server struct because the user is gaining no benefits from an interface being returned by `NewServer` (see [Don't Return Concrete Types](#don-t-return-concrete-types) for a possible use case for returning interfaces, but the above example is not one of them).

+⚠️ There is also an important performance consideration to using interfaces that is often neglected: method calls on an interface type will be using [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) not [static dispatch](https://en.wikipedia.org/wiki/Static_dispatch) and in a code hot path that can be a problem because the memory associated with the call can escape to the heap (stack memory is much more efficient).
+Consider `r` had an interface type `io.Reader`.
+A call to `r.Read(b)` would result in both the value of `r` and the backing array of the `b` byte slice to be allocated onto the heap.

 ## Embedding Interfaces